Baqend/guide/src/jsclient.md

 firstTodo.save();
 ```

-The reference will be resolved by the baqend SDK to an reference string like `/db/Todo/84b9...`.
+The reference will be resolved by the Baqend SDK to an reference string like `/db/Todo/84b9...`.
 Only this string will
 be persisted with the entity.
-The referenced entity would not be saved by default.
+The referenced entity will not be saved by default.
 You can pass the `depth` options flag
 to the save the complete object graph by reachability.
 ```js
 // will also save the secondTodo, since it is referenced by the firstTodo firstTodo.save({depth: true});
 ```

-When en entity is loaded form baqend, referenced entities would not be loaded by default.
+When an entity is loaded from Baqend, referenced entities will not be loaded by default.
 Instead an unresolved entity
-will be set for the referenced entity. if you try to access attributes of an unresolved entity, an *object is not
+will be set for the referenced entity.
+If you try to access attributes of an unresolved entity, an *object is not
 available* error will be thrown.
 ```js
 //while loading the todo, the reference will be resolved to the referenced entity